Writer/Surfer

 Support our work!
 The Inertia may earn a small commission from affiliate links in this article.
 Learn more about our gear review policy here.

-While buying a surfboard online was once a blasphemous proposition, it’s gradually (reluctantly) become more commonplace.
-Convenience is king, as they say.
 If you’d rather buy a surfboard from the comfort of your home, this guide will help you score a quality surfboard from a reputable retailer at a tolerable price.
-Enjoy your new stick, and happy surfing.
-Carolyn Christine/Unsplash
+Photo: Skyler Fitzmaurice//The Inertia

 The Inertia